axway-streams/streamdataio-js-sdk/README.md

 npm install streamdataio-js-sdk-auth
 ```

-You can then use a signatureStrategy object when creating your StreamDataEventSource as follow:
+You can then use a signatureStrategy object when creating your StreamdataEventSource as follow:

 ```javascript